Tiruchirappalli Monorail

-Tiruchirappalli Monorail is the proposed monorail system for the city of Tiruchirappalli, Tamil Nadu, part of a major expansion of public transport in the city.
+Tiruchirappalli Metrorail was a proposed monorail system for the city of Tiruchirappalli, Tamil Nadu, part of a major expansion of public transport in the city.

-As of March 2021 the proposal is still only on paper.
+As of March 2021 the proposal was still only on paper.
+After a feasibility study, it was replaced by a rail project, the Tiruchirappalli Metro.

 Overview

 As the monorail market is estimated to be ₹72000 crore in India, the then Governor of Tamil Nadu, Banwarilal Brohit announced in Legislative assembly that the Government of Tamil Nadu has decided to do a feasibility study for introducing monorail system in Tiruchi along with Salem Metro, Madurai Metro, and Tirunelveli.

 Cost

 The government has earmarked a sum of about ₹60000 crore for metro and monorail projects in Tamil Nadu.

 Network

-A faculty member from SASTRA, using Geographical Information System (GIS) tools, had worked out a proposal for a suburban railway route linking the island town of Srirangam with Tiruchi and its suburbs.
+A faculty member from SASTRA, using Geographical Information System (GIS) tools, had worked out a proposal for a suburban railway route linking the Srirangam Island with Tiruchirapalli and its suburbs.

 The proposal suggested circular operation in the following routes: